Crimea prepares for referendum under heavy military presence

 The streets of the Crimean capital of Simferopol were calm on Saturday, despite a heavy military presence incongruous with the normally sleepy town.

-In Kiev, the Ukrainian parliament voted to dissolve the Crimean regional assembly which has organized the referendum and backs union with Russia.
+In Kiev, the Ukrainian parliament voted to dissolve the Crimean regional assembly which has organised the referendum and backs union with Russia.

 One Ukrainian nationalist leader in the Kiev legislature said the Crimean assembly must be sanctioned to discourage separatist movements in the mainly Russian-speaking east of Ukraine.

-Aksyonov and Moscow do not officially recognize that Russian troops have taken control of Crimea, and say that thousands of unidentified armed men visible across the region belong to "self-defense" groups created to ensure stability.
+Aksyonov and Moscow do not officially recognise that Russian troops have taken control of Crimea, and say that thousands of unidentified armed men visible across the region belong to "self-defence" groups created to ensure stability.

 Moscow leases the Crimean port of Sevastopol from Kiev to station its Black Sea Fleet.
 Under the deal it can station up to 25,000 troops there but not on other Ukrainian territory.